top of page

 • GDPR Article 6(1)(f) Legitimate interests: Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

-There are other lawful basis that we rely on to collect or process personal data depending on the nature of the activity or service.
+There are other lawful bases that we rely on to collect or process personal data depending on the nature of the activity or service.

 • GDPR Article 6(1)(a) Consent: the data subject has given consent to the processing of his or her personal data for one or more specific purposes.
 For example if you request information from our website, or when you sign a consent form to take part in an OPC-supported study.